VirtualDataLab/sphinx/docs/chapter_comp/Introduction to Programming with Python.rst

 #######################################

 :Authors: Peer Herholz
 :Citation: Herholz, P. (2019).
-Computer stuff.
+Introduction to Programming with Python.
 In S.E.P.
 Boettcher, D. Draschkow, J. Sassenhagen & M. Schultze (Eds.).
 Scientific Methods for Open Behavioral, Social and Cognitive Sciences. https://doi.org/10.17605/OSF.IO/V8NPH

 This section is meant as a general introduction to Python and is by far not complete.
 The goal of this section is to give a short introduction to Python